 Haringey Council Outstanding for All Awards - The students who took part in the 2016 Kentucky finals were thrilled to receive the OfA Award for Achievement in STEM at the end of that year at Alexandra Palace.
 Their success was matched in November 2018 by our junior robotics teams who won the same award for the fantastic work they have been doing with primary schools.

-We are continuing our work with primary schools, running a fortnightly challenge with six schools.
-Interested primary schools are asked to contact Mr Knappert , our STEM Lead.email@example.com
+We hope to restart our outreach programme with primary schools when Covid restrictions ease.
+Interested schools are asked to contact Mr Knappert , our STEM Lead.email@example.com

 Parents - if your child is keen on robotics, you are both welcome to call in to talk to Mr Knappert and GCA's roboteers and to try out some robotics challenges.
 The best way to arrange this is to send an email to the address above.
 Alternatively, please call the school on 020 8609 0100 and our receptionist will make sure Mr Knappert gets your message.